You Only Have One Day In Rome…

 The Best Rooftop Bar In Rome

-You might be hankering for a cool beverage and a sit down around now – Rome can be tiring!
+You might be hankering for a cool beverage and a sit down at this point in your one day Rome itinerary – city-tripping can be tiring!
 There are several rooftop bars around Rome with some epic views but after some skilled research, we found one which didn’t require you to sell a lung for a bottle of beer.
 I would actually consider the Martis Palace Hotel as a base if I was here for a few days in Rome as its perfectly central and stunningly beautiful, plus the staff are so helpful and friendly too.
 However, we have stopped here for just a drink and that’s also fine with the proprietors.

 Unlike other rooftop bars, where the hotels are cashing in on their amazing views and opportunity to sell a lunch or dinner in style, the Martis Palace Hotel rooftop is just a small terrace with a few tables and sofas.
 There is no bar so the concierge who takes you up in the lift will no doubt take your drinks order too and bring it back up from the bar downstairs.
 It’s a quite simple affair but you may possibly have the whole terrace to yourself with these views…